PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 2. Install helpers: Run `pacman -Syu pactoys git` in the MSYS2 shell.
 3. Install all build dependencies using `pacboy`: Run `pacboy -S toolchain:p cmake:p ninja:p qt5:p`.
   - This might take a while, as it will install Qt and all the build tools required.
-  - NOTE: There are multiple different MSYS2 related shortcuts, make sure you actually opened the right **MinGW** version
-  - If you are on a 32-bit Windows machine, you probably need to start *MSYS2 MinGW x86* instead
-2. Install helpers: Run `pacman -Syu pactoys git` in the MSYS2 shell
-3. Install all build dependencies using `pacboy`: Run `pacboy -S toolchain:p cmake:p ninja:p qt5:p`
-  - This might take a while, as it will install Qt and all the build tools required

 ### Compile from command line on Windows